MLB's Bruce Maxwell Arrested For Aggravated Assault, Allegedly Pointed Gun At Woman

 Cops say he is in custody and awaiting his initial appearance in front of a judge.

-Last week, Maxwell -- the only MLB player to kneel for the anthem -- told us he was recently denied service at an Alabama restaurant by a waiter who disagreed with the protest.
+Earlier this week, Maxwell -- the only MLB player to kneel for the anthem -- told us he was recently denied service at an Alabama restaurant by a waiter who disagreed with the protest.

 Story developing ...